gardener/gardener/docs/usage/service-account-manager.md

 # Service Account Manager

 ## Overview
 With Gardener `v1.47`, a new role called `serviceaccountmanager` was introduced.
 This role allows to fully manage `ServiceAccount`'s in the project namespace and request tokens for them.
-This is the preferred way of managing the access to a project namespace, as it aims to replace the usage of the default `ServiceAccount` secrets that will no longer be generated automatically with Kubernetes `v1.24+`.
+This is the preferred way of managing the access to a project namespace, as it aims to replace the usage of the default `ServiceAccount` secrets that will no longer be generated automatically.

 ## Actions